-Judge Mosman responded to the motions to reconsider by issuing an order that continued the court's jurisdiction over the case but administratively closed it.189 What this means is not quite clear going forward in terms of the continuing jurisdiction established in Judge Belloni's 1969 decision.
-The parties expressed the unanimous sentiment that the court maintain a continuing role interpreting the effect of treaty rights on long-term fish harvests and conservation issues.190
+Judge Mosman responded to the motions to reconsider by issuing an order that continued the court's jurisdiction over the case but administratively closed it.241 What this means is not quite clear going forward in terms of the continuing jurisdiction established in Judge Belloni's 1969 decision.242 The parties expressed the unanimous sentiment that the court should maintain a continuing role interpreting the effect of treaty rights on long-term fish harvests and conservation issues.243

-One factor that distinguishes this case from others is that all the parties in $U.S.\ v.\ Oregon$ are sovereigns, which argues for continuing judicial oversight because sovereign immunity would preclude both the states and the tribes from seeking relief against the other unless the federal government participated.
-The court's continuing jurisdiction thus provides a forum on which to resolve disagreements without running into sovereign immunity obstacles.
-A half-century after Judge Belloni retained continuing jurisdiction over the case, all parties in the case opposed a judicial dismissal.
-There is perhaps no better evidence of the wisdom of the Belloni decision.
+One factor that distinguishes this case from others is that all the parties in United States v.
+Oregon are sovereigns, which argues for continuing judicial oversight because sovereign immunity would preclude both the states and the tribes from seeking relief against the other unless the federal government participated.244 A half-century after Judge Belloni retained continuing jurisdiction over the case, all parties in the case opposed a judicial dismissal.245 There is perhaps no better evidence of the wisdom of the Belloni decision.